ios-xr/iosxr-ansible/README.md

 ## Local vs. Remote

-The different between local and remote mode in Ansible is basically where the script is being run.
+The different between local and remote connection mode in Ansible is basically where the script is being run.
 For the remote mode, Ansible automatically attempts to establish SSH connection to the remote node.
 Once established, it copies a script, so-called Ansible module, and runs it on the remote node.
 The script responds to the server in JSON format.
-This mode requires TPNNS running on the IOS-XR node (see earlier section on TPNNS setup)
+This remote mode requires TPNNS running on the IOS-XR node.

 As for the local mode, Ansible run the module script on the local server.
 The script has to establish a connection to the remote node itself.
-The "local" IOS-XR Ansible module uses Ansible core network module to connect to IOS-XR console to run CLI command.
+The local mode IOS-XR Ansible module uses Ansible network module to establish SSH connection to the IOS-XR console to run CLI command.

-There are 2 implementions of "local" mode, CLI and Netconf.
-There are 2 options for Netconf, raw or YDK option.
-YDK option requires ydk-py python libraries from github.
+There are 2 implementions of "local" mode, CLI and Netconf XML.
+And there are 2 options for Netconf XML, raw and YDK option.
+The YDK option requires ydk-py python libraries from github.

 ## Directories structure